 How automatic payments work

-Autopay always triggers a payment for the the total balance due and any existing balance on next statement due date.
+Autopay always triggers a payment for the the total balance due and any existing balance on the next statement due date.

 If your provider requires mandatory autopay, you will automatically be signed up for autopay when you add a payment method.
 Or if a payment method is already saved, brightwheel will prompt you to sign up for autopay.